Installer

 Create/edit an accounting period for expense statements

-Add/modify a general invoice for an expense statement
+Add/modify a general expense supplier invoice for an expense statement

-Edit the advance payments collected for an expense statement
+Edit the collected advance payments of an expense statement

-Verify and download meter readings for the expense statement period
+Verify and download the meter readings for the expense statements period

-Export individual consumptions for the expense statements period
+Export individual consumption for the expense statement period

 API